ezpaarse-project/ezpaarse/doc/configuration/config.md

 ]
 ```

-To avoid declaring too long a list, you can also declare unrelevant domains in dedicated exclusion files as documented in this [section](http://ezpaarse.readthedocs.io/en/master/features/exclusions.html#the-unrelevant-domains)
+To avoid declaring too long a list, we advise you to declare unrelevant domains in dedicated exclusion files as documented in this [section](http://ezpaarse.readthedocs.io/en/master/features/exclusions.html#the-unrelevant-domains)

 ### EZPAARSE_GEOLOCALIZE_DEFAULT ###
 The default value is set to `geoip-lookup`